 Spartan's main stem alone appears to be as big as Lost Monarch's bole, extra 6,000 cu. ft. redwood trunk next to it, plus all reiterations combined.
 Spartan may never be climbed, and it's full volume with reiterations could remain a mystery for a long time.
 Either way "it is what it is" says Thomas from Germany, a silent partner who helped me explore this grove.

 At a height of 60 ft. the trunk averages almost 17 feet diameter.
 At 240 ft., the trunk is still 8 feet thick.
 The crown spread spans approximately 110 ft. wide and is more complex than I first realized.
 The age estimate is upward of 3,000 yrs..
+Ron Hildebrant estimated 2700 to 3000 yrs.
+Given what I've seen in photos and documents of other coast redwoods in relation to diameters, usually much smaller, I will go out on a limb and estimate 2800 to 3400 years..
 There is hardly any damage along most of the trunk like goosepens or other large wounds.
-The crown has typical gnarl and sculpting from countless storms.
+The crown has typical gnarl and sculpting from countless storms, but looks solid.
 Among all the coast redwood titans, if any could push for 4,000 yrs., this is the one I'd put money on.
 Time will tell, but I won't be around.
-And there will always be a sapling ready to take it's place.

 Image: Spartan's thick canopy is like a forest within the forest, holding up a myriad of limbs and trunks like this one facing the southwest.
 I'm considering re-purchasing one of the point-and-shoot mega zooms like I used to drag around years ago helping Atkins measure LiDAR redwoods.
 It would be like sticking a 1200mm ens on my full frame Canon, but under $300 dollars.
 For plain documentary keepsakes, it would be worth it to capture more details inside the upper structure.